ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 #### Break the web together!

 > They say the best offense is good defense.
-> The best offense is offense.
+> No. The best offense is offense.

 #### Hands-on vulnerability exploitation of medcellar